thomasorb/learning-machines/README.md

   - M1, how to deconvolve multiple emission lines along the line-of-sight ?
   - Recover orbital parameters from a luminosity curve

-## 2 - Old school machine learning
+## 2 - Old-School Machine Learning

-- detect patterns with convolution
+- Detect patterns with convolution
-- do it faster, do it with Cython
+- Pump up your Python (with Cython)
-- classification and modeling
+- Classification and modeling
   - PCA: how to start drawing curved lines
-  - walk through random forests and let the machines show you what you fail to see
+  - Walk through random forests and let the machines show you what you fail to see

 - examples:
-  - find a thousand planetary nebulae in a 3 billion voxels haystack
+  - Find a thousand planetary nebulae in a 3 billion voxels haystack
-  - redefine the regions of the BPT diagram
+  - Redefine the regions of the BPT diagram

  ## 3 - Deep learning